I spend a lot of time wiring AI coding tools together: VS Code, Copilot, Claude Code, Codex-style flows, local agents, and MCP servers.

 - tool-level binding: one stub file per tool

 Server-level binding is simpler when a server has a small tool set.
-Tool-level binding is better when a server has a lot of tools or large schemas.
+Tool-level binding is better when a server has many tools or large schemas.

-The code runs in Starlark, which is a deterministic Python-like runtime.
+The code runs in Starlark, a deterministic Python-like runtime.
 Bifrost's docs describe it as intentionally constrained: no imports, no file I/O, no network access, just allowed tool calls and basic Python-like logic.
-That is the safety property that makes Code Mode interesting for agent workflows.
+That constraint is what makes Code Mode interesting for agent workflows.

 Code Mode is more like giving them a small index first.
 They look up the exact tool they need, read only that tool's instructions, then run the task.
 That matters when the number of tools grows."Classic MCP vs Code Mode in plain English"